On This Page:

 BART Awards Grant for Local Apprentice Program

-Local workers make up the bulk of employees building BART’s Oakland Airport Connector (OAC), and thanks to a newly awarded grant, some of those workers will come from an apprentice program aimed at training young Oakland men and women looking to learn a trade.
+Local workers make up the bulk of employees building the BART to OAK project, and thanks to a newly awarded grant, some of those workers will come from an apprentice program aimed at training young Oakland men and women looking to learn a trade.
 BART officials recently awarded a grant of nearly $34,000 to the Oakland based Cypress Mandela Training Center to employ a young and diverse workforce made up of Oakland residents.

 Please note: The following progress report has not yet been approved and will be approved by the JAC at the next scheduled meeting.